Cayuga Nation of New York: Government

-Under the 1794 Treaty of Canandaigua, 64,000 acres at the north end of Cayuga Lake were reserved.
-In 2005 the Cayuga Nation began to purchase land within its claimed territory at the north end of Cayuga Lake.
+Since August 2003, Clint Halftown serves as the federal representative to the Bureau of Indian Affairs, although a number of self-described "traditionalists" in the community do not recognize his administration.
+In the United States, traditionalists make up less than 10 percent of the 550 enrolled members.
+Most Cayuga traditionalists live with the Six Nations, or Haudenosaunee, in Ontario, Canada.

+There is also a Cayuga Nation Trial Court.
+Since 2018, the trial judge of this course has been Joseph E. Fahey.

 Tribal enrollment

 Children of tribal members can be enrolled at birth.
 As the tribe has a matrilineal kinship system, children are considered to be born into the mother's clan.
 Descent and inheritance are passed through the maternal lines.
 The tribe requires members to have a mother who is Cayuga.